interlay/interbtc-clients/vault/README.md

         --currency-id <currency-id>
             The currency to use for the collateral, e.g. "DOT" or "KSM"

+        --electrs-url <electrs-url>
+            Url of the electrs server - used for theft reporting.
+If unset, a default fallback is used depending on the network argument

         --keyfile <keyfile>
             Path to the json file containing key pairs in a map.
 Valid content of this file is e.g.
             `{ "MyUser1": "<Polkadot Account Mnemonic>", "MyUser2": "<Polkadot Account Mnemonic>" }`